AndyLeeProjects/notion_automation/README.md

 It is read & organized for the visualization update.

 ### 5. Record Data (Excel, MySQL)
 Utilizing MySQL will be one of the efficient ways to store and retrieve daily accumulating data.
-Through mysql.connector module, the Self Evaluation database in the local server can be accessed to send necessary queries for this process.
+Through mysql.connector module, the Self Evaluation database in the local server can be accessed to send necessary queries for the automation process.

 ### 6. Create Visualization ([Python Script](https://github.com/aLin-96/notion_automation/blob/main/myPackage/NotionprocessMonth.py))
 Using the Matplotlib module, the graph is created demonstrating the daily trend of my lifestyle.